JuN-B-official/Selfbase/apps/studio/README.md

-# Supabase Studio
+# Selfbase Studio

-A dashboard for managing your self-hosted Supabase project, and used on our [hosted platform](https://supabase.com/dashboard).
+A dashboard for managing your self-hosted Selfbase project, and used on our [hosted platform](https://selfbase.com/dashboard).
 Built with:

 - [Next.js](https://nextjs.org/)
 - [Tailwind](https://tailwindcss.com/)